East Thames Buses

-East Thames Buses was the trading name of London Buses Limited, an arms length subsidiary of Transport for London.
+East Thames Buses was the trading name of London Buses Limited, an arm's length subsidiary of Transport for London.
 In 2009, it was sold to Go-Ahead London.

 History

 East Thames Buses was formed in 1999 to take over the services operated by the failed Harris Bus.
 It was then retained as an accredited operator to operate services in the event of their contracted operator being unable to do so.
 In August 2002 it was called in to operate routes 42 and 185 following the collapse of London Easylink.

 On 3 October 2009 Transport for London sold East Thames Buses to Go-Ahead London.

 Garages

 When it was formed, East Thames Buses operated from the former London Forest and Kentish Bus Ash Grove bus garage and Harris's Belvedere Garage.
 On 13 October 2005 Ash Grove was vacated and operations transferred to Mandela Way, Southwark.